AleksaC/chrome-extension-base/README.md

 # chrome-extension-base

-Boilerplate for building a chrome extension
+Boilerplate for building a simple chrome extension